 - Scoop out the remaining hardened coconut milk into your blender or a mixing bowl.

-- Add vanilla extract and maple syrup (or other sweetener) to the blender (or mixing bowl) and cover to blend.
+- Add vanilla extract and maple syrup (or another sweetener) to the blender (or mixing bowl) and cover to blend.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.